cisagov/LME/README.md

 LME is intended for organizations that:
 - Need a log management and threat detection system.
 - Do not have an existing Security Operations Center (SOC), Security Information and Event Management (SIEM) solution or log management and monitoring capabilities.
-- Work within limited budgets, time or expertise to set up and manage a logging and threat detection system
+- Work within limited budgets, time or expertise to set up and manage a logging and threat detection system.

 ## Table of Contents: